microsoft/Accera/accera/toml/README.md

 - Utility module declarations
 - TOML data per Accera funtion variant

-Each variant of a Accera function will produce a module with TOML data giving:
+Each variant of an Accera function will produce a module with TOML data giving:
 - The variant module name
 - The variant function name
 - The variant module initialize function name